 Autographed Photo of Mister Rogers

 I work for a public television icon, but I grew up watching a different one.
 Recently, I was going through some old childhood papers — elementary school report cards, handmade Mother’s Day cards, and so on — when I came across this photograph of Fred “Mister” Rogers, signed (presumably) by his own hand.
 My Mom explained that I’d written to him as a child and he’d sent back this photo…but I never got an answer as to why it’s been buried in a manila folder in our attic for the last 30 years.
-I’ve now framed it, and it’s the highest thing in my office — reminding me that everyone is special and deserving of being treated with respect.
+I’ve now framed it, and it’s the highest thing on my shelf — reminding me that everyone is special and deserving of being treated with respect.
 You still can’t beat that Mister Rogers wisdom.

 If you’re a frustrated would-be traveler, try this at home: Glance around and notice all of those little things you picked up in your travels, and have since become the wallpaper of your life.
 Look at them with new eyes and let them spark some memories.
 For now, that’ll have to do.